 Get in contact with ESS today!

-Swedish in-kind deliveries to ESS are part of the Swedish membership fee to ESS, and can amount to SEK 30 million per year during the period 2023 - 2025.
+Swedish in-kind deliveries to ESS are part of the Swedish membership fee to ESS, and can amount to SEK 150 million during the period 2021 - 2025.

-Swedish researchers who wish to deliver personnel or equipment in-kind during 2023 must therefore contact ESS immediately to discuss details regarding scope, timetable, in kind value, risks, acceptance criteria, etc.
+Swedish researchers who wish to deliver services, personnel or equipment in-kind must therefore contact ESS immediately to discuss details regarding scope, timetable, in kind value, risks, acceptance criteria, etc.

 New Swedish projects at ESS

 During 2022 four different projects received grants.
-Participating in these new projects are Lund University, Uppsala University, KTH and the Lund Institute of advanced neutron and X-ray science (LINXS).
+Participating in these new projects are Lund University, Uppsala University, KTH and the LINXS Institute of advanced neutron and X-ray science.